patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-klean-kode-klan.md

 Working as a programmer for almost twenty years, I am still a layperson when it comes to the exegesis of _Clean Code_, because I obviously still haven't been englightened by this masterpiece yet.
-By trying to slay a straw man—and failing to do so!—will hopefully bring me back to the Right Path, so that I can finally abondon my wrongthink and give up on my hellish ends.
+Trying to slay a straw man—and failing to do so!—will hopefully bring me back to the Right Path, so that I can finally abondon my wrongthink and give up on my hellish ends.

 Let's hear what The Englightened has to say about function arguments (_Clean